asif-hanif/palm/DATASETS.md

 <hr><hr>
 <br><br>

 We have uploaded all datasets on [Huggingface Datasets](https://huggingface.co/docs/datasets/en/index).
 Following are the python commands to download datasets.
-Make sure to provide valid destination dataset path ending with 'Audio-Datasets' folder and install `huggingface_hub` package. <br><br>
+Make sure to provide valid destination dataset path ending with 'Audio-Datasets' folder and install `huggingface_hub` package.
+We have also provide a [Jupyter Notebook](/utils/DownloadAudioDatasets.ipynb) to download all datasets in one go.
+It might take some time to download all datasets, so we recommend running the notebook on a cloud instance or a machine with good internet speed.<br><br>
 `pip install huggingface-hub==0.25.1`

 <br>